wit-computing/project2-2016/topic01/talk-1/project2-intro.md

 Project II

-This talkk provides an introduction to the Project module and introduces the content and structure of the module.
+This talk introduces  Project, covering the content and structure of the module.